Dance Into Space Foundation

 © Photo by: Photograph: Horst Dresing

-A photograph of Dance Into Space Foundation's MARATHON depicting two performers on a stage, one is lying down, the other is bent towards him, staring intently.
+A photograph of Dance Into Space Foundation depicting two performers on a stage in conversation, one is lying down, the other is bent towards him, staring intently.
 The stage is lit up in red/pink.

 Dance Into Space Foundation (DIS) is an East African Contemporary dance theater company with a mission to give a dance to all.
 DIS generates independent and collaborative projects in conventional contexts for local and international audiences as well as in unconventional spaces in community education and development.

 Description: sexual and reproductive health rights for both disabled and non-disabled people

 Extra information: Rituals of healing, disabled people are not asexual as some segments of society think, gender based violence sometimes targets the male with disability and offerings can be made by anyone irrespective of disability